 - The challenge of vetting and appointing the right support.

-5. How much will I have to spend?
+5. How much will I have to spend on market research?

 Penny-pinching could jeopardise the quality of the findings.
-If you end up with misleading answers, the whole exercise could prove very expensive indeed.
+If you end up with misleading answers, the whole exercise could prove very expensive.

-Ask friends, trusted business contacts or your local business support agency or trade association if they can recommend research agencies or consultants, or search online.
+Ask trusted business contacts, your local business support agency or trade association if they can recommend research agencies or consultants, or search online.
 Take sensible precautions and ask the right questions to make sure you find the best candidate before you go ahead.
 Check the following: